model-checking/cbmc-training/docs/src/faq/proof-assumptions.md

 ```
 As with the random number generator, including the code for a cryptographic
 key generator may be too much for CBMC.
 Reconstructing cryptographic keys is,
-after all, designed to be intractible!
+after all, designed to be intractable!

 A reasonable stub for the key generator is:
 ```C